Trans-Neptunian object: Color indices

-Spectral type
+Spectral type from visible and near-Infrared Observations

 Among TNOs, as among centaurs, there is a wide range of colors from blue-grey (neutral) to very red, but unlike the centaurs, bimodally grouped into grey and red centaurs, the distribution for TNOs appears to be uniform.
 The wide range of spectra differ in reflectivity in visible red and near infrared.
 Neutral objects present a flat spectrum, reflecting as much red and infrared as visible spectrum.
 Very red objects present a steep slope, reflecting much more in red and infrared.

 A recent attempt at classification (common with centaurs) uses the total of four classes from BB (blue, or neutral color, average B−V = 0.70, V−R = 0.39, e.g. Orcus) to RR (very red, B−V = 1.08, V−R = 0.71, e.g. Sedna) with BR and IR as intermediate classes.
 BR (intermediate blue-red) and IR (moderately red) differ mostly in the infrared bands I, J and H.

 Typical models of the surface include water ice, amorphous carbon, silicates and organic macromolecules, named tholins, created by intense radiation.
 Four major tholins are used to fit the reddening slope: